-Stylish, eye-catching and a little bit quirky, mid-century modern furniture can add character and color to your home.
+Stylish, eye-catching and a little bit quirky, mid-century modern furniture can add character and colour to your home.
 From dining tables and chairs to sofas, beds and sideboards, these elegant pieces will bring a different dimension to your interior décor and help your home to really stand out from the crowd.

 Mid-century modern refers to a particular style of architecture and furniture design that appeared in the middle of the 20th century.
 The movement is generally considered to have started after the Second World War, though some designers were already experimenting with modernist contours in the 1930s.

-Characterized by clean lines and simple, elegant shapes, mid-century modern furnishings often mix wood and upholstery and are designed to be comfortable and attractive as well as practical.
+Characterised by clean lines and simple, elegant shapes, mid-century modern furnishings often mix wood and upholstery and are designed to be comfortable and attractive as well as practical.
 Intended to be mass-produced, they were designed to make high quality, stylish furniture available to everyone.

 Although mid-century modern dining tables, sofas, coffee tables and chairs were intended to be manufactured on a large scale, they still retain excellent attention to detail.
 Mid-century modern pieces are generally made using high quality materials and are designed to withstand the wear and tear of everyday life.